bozeklab/DISK/README.md

 ## Step 3.
 Train a model

 The training will be long, from a few hours to a few days depending on the size of the dataset and the number of required epochs.
-Hence we advise to run the training (`DISK-train`) on a machine with a GPU.
+Hence, we advise to run the training (`DISK-train`) on a machine with a GPU.

 Transformer model has the best performance for all the tested datasets.
-However transformer usually benefits from a lower batch size (32 or 64) and is the slowest to train even on GPU.
+However, transformer usually benefits from a lower batch size (32 or 64) and is the slowest to train even on GPU.
 Depending on the size of the training dataset, it can take a few hours to days.

 GRU is the second best model in terms of performances.
 GRU can be trained with larger batch size (up to 512 if enough GPU memory) and is shorter to train.
-It can still take hours to train on a middle sized dataset.
+It can still take hours to train on a middle-sized dataset.

 To understand loss plots, see [FAQ](FAQ.md#how-to-know-the-model-has-trained-successfully).